KIF: A Wikidata-Based Framework for Integrating Heterogeneous Knowledge Sources: Conclusion

-This paper presented KIF, a framework that uses Wikidata to virtually integrate heterogeneous knowledge bases.
-Having Wikidata as the integration model brings some advantages.
-First, we get native support for structured data values (deep values), qualifiers, references, and ranks.
-Also, by adopting Wikidata's vocabulary, we get from the start a huge ontology covering a large number of topics.
-This is particularly important when the integration problem is open-ended (i.e., we do not know which kind of knowledge base we might need to integrate next) or when the bases deal with completely different subjects.
-For example, in the domain of chemistry, when talking about toxicity we often need refer not only to chemical compounds and concentrations, but also to symptoms, diseases, and animals---all of these are already covered by Wikidata's vocabulary.
+This paper presented KIF, a framework that uses Wikidata to virtually integrate heterogeneous knowledge sources.
+Having Wikidata as the integration model brings some advantages, including a flexible data model and access to a huge vocabulary covering a wide range of topics.
+This is particularly important when the integration problem is open-ended: when we don't know which kind of knowledge source we might need to integrate next, or when the sources deal with completely different subjects.
+In the domain of chemistry, as illustrated in Section~\ref{sec:background}, when talking about toxicity we often need to refer not only to chemicals but also to things like symptoms, diseases, and even animals---all of these are already covered by Wikidata's vocabulary.
 That said, KIF is not restricted to Wikidata's vocabulary.
-If needed, each base can extend the vocabulary with new entities and properties.
-The only restriction is that the extensions follow Wikidata's syntax and its RDF encoding.
+If needed, the stores can extend their vocabulary with new entities and properties (cf.~the use of PubChem URLs as item ids by the PubChem RDF mapping in Section~\ref{sub:sparql-mapping-for-pubchem}).

-Regarding the architecture of KIF, we tried to conciliate ease of use with flexibility and adherence to standards (SPARQL and RDF).
-The latter helps to promote the reuse of existing solutions.
-For example, we currently use Ontop~\cite{Xiao-G-2020} and Comunica~\cite{Taelman-R-2018} in the KIF Middleware, respectively, to construct SPARQL endpoints over SQL endpoints and to aggregate multiple SPARQL endpoints into a single endpoint.
-We are also studying the integration of other similar solutions: HeFQUIN~\cite{Cheng-S-2024}, as a SPARQL-rewriting-enabled alternative to Comunica, and Squerall~\cite{Mami-M-N-2019}, as a query federation-enabled alternative to Ontop.
+Moving to the implementation of KIF, we are currently adding support for parallel requests to the library.
+This will speed up not only the mixer but also any store that needs to split large queries into multiple requests.
+As we mentioned in Section~\ref{sub:other-store-types-and-methods}, we are also working on an alternative, non-RDF-based implementation of the CSV store.
+A more important change is the addition of a mutable store API, which will allow users write onto stores.
+The idea is to use SPARQL update queries in the case of the SPARQL store.

-Moving to the KIF API, we are currently adding support for parallel requests to the library.
-This will speed up not only the mixer but any store that needs to split large queries into multiple requests.
-We are also adding support for store descriptors (an API to retrieve store metadata).
-A more important change is the addition of a new Mutable Store API\@.
-This will allow users to write onto stores and will be implemented top of SPARQL Update queries.
+Finally, on the theoretical side we are working on the formalization of the semantics of KIF patterns, inspired by the work on WShEx~\cite{Gayo-J-E-L-2022}.